hustler-z/hustler/docs/memory.rst

              Pros: Fewer translation entries, Less time servicing TLB miss.
              Cons: Less granular page size, Fewer TLB entries.

+The ARM64 port supports two flavors of hugepages:
+a) Block mappings at the pud/pmd level;
+b) Using the Contiguous bit;

 1) HugeTLB filesystem (hugetlbfs), a pseudo filesystem that uses RAM as its backing store.
    Pools of hugetlb pages are created/preallocated.